 If you’re looking to start your search for the best business school in Michigan, or already have some idea of what you’d like to study, the schools on this ranked list will be of interest to you.
 As you can see, we look at a wide spectrum of school types, ranging from small private institutions to large state universities and everything in between.

 We know that finding the best school to help you achieve your dream of a business degree is a big challenge.
 Therefore, we work hard to develop rankings of the best business schools.
 These rankings are assembled based on criteria that students value the most.
+For even more schools, check out our online business degree page.

 School ranking is based on a fifty-percent weighting of two normalized factors considered to be of paramount importance: Net cost per year to attend and graduation rate.
 Net cost figures represent the average annual cost of attendance minus the average aid package awarded.
 It essentially represents the value proposition of attending the school.
 The graduation rate is the percentage of undergraduate students that actually finish their program, graduate, and receive their degree.
 Its importance lies in the fact that the students achieve what they intended to do.
 Additionally, it reflects the fact that all other components, such as social and diversity aspects, are sufficiently good that students stay the course.